-Article 12.
-Courses from outside Wageningen University or the University of Delft in the individual examination programme
+Article 15.
+Courses from outside Wageningen University or the Delft University of Technology in the individual examination programme

 - a.
 Courses provided by other institutes of higher education, either in the Netherlands or abroad, can only be included in the individual examination programme with the prior permission of the Examining Board. - b.
-The Examining Board will decide on a course grade conversion after determination of grading standards which are determined in the Rules and Regulations, as described in the procedural document.
+Conversion of credits obtained is carried out in line with European guidelines.
+Should a system deviate from European guidelines, the Examining Board will decide on the conversion of the number of credits obtained, based on the information available to them.
+The procedure is described in the conversion document and can be found at the website of the Examining Boards.
+For more information, students can contact the relevant examining board before they go abroad.

-Article 13.
+Article 16.
 Extra courses